Computer Science 152 — Computer Architecture and Engineering (5 Units)

 Usefulness for Research or Internships

 The modularity of this course means that if you do badly in one module, you won’t necessarily do badly in the following ones.
 This class is relatively forgiving in this manner.
 Try not to procrastinate on problem sets and labs, as they may take more time than expected.
-Problem sets are good preparation for the quizzes, so do them carefully.
-Again, this course fulfills the design course requirement for EECS and L&S CS majors.
+Problem sets are good preparation for the exams, so do them carefully.